4 Common Types of Adoption Fees

 Fixed Agency Fees

-Except in independent adoptions, adoption agency fees are going to be required of any family in a domestic infant adoption.
+Except in independent adoptions, adoption agency fees are going to be required of any family in domestic infant adoption.
 These fees help cover the services provided by the adoption agency as well as its essential operating procedures — things like staff, office space, paperwork and more.
 The key word to look for when learning about adoption agency fees is “fixed.”
-This means that no matter how long the adoption takes, or what unexpected obstacles arise, the adoption fees from the agency won’t go up.
+This means that no matter how much work agency staff put into your adoption, or what unexpected obstacles arise, the adoption fees from the agency won’t go up.
 Some agencies do not have fixed fees and will surprise hopeful adoptive families with new fees later on in the process.

 Variable Adoption Costs